 We have so far had over 150 women come through our six month long sewing classes, with a long waiting list of women wanting to take part.
 Many of these women have been able to use their new found skills to establish small businesses, sell their products within the community and support their families independently.

 There are various ways you can support the Sewing Project:

 - Provide a general donation to the program via the Support a Program Interface

-- Donate sewing machines and other supplies to our students.
+- Donate sewing supplies to our students.
 For more info about shipping click here.

 For more information about the Sewing Trade School please contact firstname.lastname@example.org.